huntforhomesaz/cleanout2closing-site/content/pages/reviews.md

   These are from Grunt-Work LLC and related hands-on service work.
 They speak to my ability to manage crews, heavy jobs, and on-site logistics.
 They are not real estate reviews.

 - Real estate and estate transition reviews
   These are from clients, families, and professionals I have helped as a Realtor on estate and transition-related sales.
-They speak to the full â€œcleanout to closingâ€ journey.
+They speak to the full "cleanout to closing" journey.

 - Case studies
   These are structured stories that show how an estate transition played out from start to finish.
 Some combine patterns from several similar projects to protect client privacy.
 When that is the case, it will be labeled as a composite example.